Open topic with navigation

 When you add a chart Content Panel with a legend to the Dashboard, the legend settings are transferred to the panel and the legend continues to function interactively in the Dashboard.

 Content Area - When you click on a resource in the Sidebar, the data associated with that item appears in the Content Area.
 The data displays in interactive panels that change depending on the data.
 For example, some panels are tables, others are charts of various kinds like heat maps and pie, line or bar charts.
 Other panels are static displays of information.
 Some Content Panels change depending on how many resources you have installed.
 If there is only one resource, the Content Panel presents as a summary, but it changes to a table if there is more than one resource.

 For more information, see Content Area.

 You use the Sidebar to navigate through the resources in your GIS system in order to display data in the Status and Trends tabs of Analytics.
 Analytics creates most of the resources in the Sidebar automatically based on your GIS infrastructure.
-When Analytics is installed, it automatically collects details about you GIS system such as servers, ArcGIS Online or Portal for ArcGIS, Geocortex Essentials instances and applications and creates a list.
+When Analytics is installed, it automatically collects details about servers, ArcGIS Online or Portal for ArcGIS, Geocortex Essentials instances and applications and creates a list.
 The Sidebar uses this list to create its hierarchy.
 You can also add resources manually in Configuration and they are then also added to the Sidebar.

-In some cases, resources and the panels containing their information are not listed in the sidebar, but are accesses from the content panel that lists them.
+In some cases, resources and the panels containing their information are not listed in the sidebar, but are accessed from the content panel that lists them.
 Two content panels contain links to more information:

 You can click any level of the Sidebar to see information about that resource.
 For example, if you click System on the Status tab, you see summarized alarm information from your whole GIS system.
 If you expand the tree under Geocortex Applications, and then click an application, you see detailed alarm information about that specific application.